 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Avascular necrosis or AVN, also called osteonecrosis, is a condition that occurs when areas of bone die because of poor blood supply.
+Avascular necrosis or AVN, also called osteonecrosis, is a condition that happens when parts of bone die because of poor blood supply.

 Damage to bones and joints can lead to long-term problems including joint collapse and arthritis.

 Pain and disability usually depend on:

-When blood vessels are too small or become damaged or clogged, nutrients and oxygen cannot get to the bone, and bone cells begin to die.
+When blood vessels are too small or become damaged or clogged, nutrients and oxygen cannot get to the bone.
+Bone cells begin to die.

 The main goals of treatment are pain control, maintaining joint function, and preventing further damage.

 Your child’s care team will create a care plan to help manage AVN.
 Doctors consider: